sourcegraph/handbook/content/departments/engineering/product/index.md

 ## Product team initiatives

-The product team takes on special initiatives that are not strictly tied to product delivery and they are tracked [in GitHub](https://github.com/sourcegraph/product-engineering-tracker/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product+Initiative%22).
+The product team takes on special initiatives that are not strictly tied to product delivery and they are tracked [in GitHub](https://github.com/sourcegraph/engineering-tracker/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product+Initiative%22).

-To create a new initiative, go to the [new issue screen](https://github.com/sourcegraph/product-engineering-tracker/issues/new/choose) for the [product-engineering-tracker repo](https://github.com/sourcegraph/product-engineering-tracker) and choose `Product Initiative`; this will ensure it gets the correct label to be included in the search above.
+To create a new initiative, go to the [new issue screen](https://github.com/sourcegraph/engineering-tracker/issues/new/choose) for the [engineering-tracker repo](https://github.com/sourcegraph/engineering-tracker) and choose `Product Initiative`; this will ensure it gets the correct label to be included in the search above.

 ## References